meetdy/meetdy-frontend/replit.md

 ## Notes
 - This is a frontend-only application that connects to an external backend API
-- Backend API URL should be configured via environment variables
+- Backend API URL should be configured via `VITE_API_URL` environment variable
+- All UI text is in Vietnamese - maintain language consistency

+## User Preferences
+- Use shadcn "new-york" style preset
+- Prefer lucide-react icons over @ant-design/icons
+- Use `--legacy-peer-deps` flag when installing packages due to peer dependency conflicts
+- Maintain Vietnamese language throughout the UI